ajbonich/river-analytics-backend/README.txt

-Objectives:
+This repo is a backend RESTful API for riverflowcast.com.

+Function:
+Daily data is retrieved from USGS endpoints.
+This data is used to compute the average seasonal flow for a given USGS site.
+The data is also used to create forecasts for the rest of the calendar year.

+Future Ideas:

     Seasonal Stats:
     - Calendar of kayak runs and when they run - when to do what run when in the spring runoff
         - average date of peak for each run
             - deviation analysis of peak (cfs variance and date variance)
                 - compare different runs to determine trends
                 - is there a "normal" for different historic time periods (after a dam was built?)
+        - Average of daily maxes for every day

-- Compare peak runoff/length of runable season to:
+    Compare peak runoff/length of runable season to:
         - Snow water equivalent
         - average temperature

-- Average day of peak
-- Odds of peak being on a specific day
-- Avererage of daily maxes for every day

     Daily Look-up:
     - Average historic flow for a specific day
         - percentile compared to median
     - daily min/max swings
         - time of day these happen?

     Trip Planning:
     - Average runnable period
--

-Tasks:
-- Determine what gauges
-- Create a call to get data from gauge
-- Calculate the percentage runnable time for each day

-Future:
-- List region and runnable time